valentinvogt/npde-summary/chapters/11.typ

   function.
 ]

-Using the Rankine Hugoniot jump condition we then get the following solution for Riemann problems with a shock:
+Using the Rankine--Hugoniot jump condition we then get the following solution for Riemann problems with a shock:
 #lemma(number: "11.2.5.4", "Shock solution for Riemann problem")[
   For any two states $u_r , u_l in bb(R)$ the piecewise constant function